Arabization: Al-Andalus

-After the Umayyad conquest of Hispania, under the Arab Muslim rule Iberia (al-Andalus) incorporated elements of Arabic language and culture.
+After the Umayyad conquest of Hispania, under the Arab Muslim rule, Iberia (al-Andalus) incorporated elements of the Arabic language and culture.
 The Mozarabs were Iberian Christians who lived under Arab Islamic rule in Al-Andalus.
 Their descendants remained unconverted to Islam, but did however adopt elements of Arabic language and culture and dress.
 They were mostly Roman Catholics of the Visigothic or Mozarabic Rite.
 Most of the Mozarabs were descendants of Hispano–Gothic Christians and were primarily speakers of the Mozarabic language under Islamic rule.
 Many were also what the Arabist Mikel de Epalza calls "Neo-Mozarabs", that is Northern Europeans who had come to the Iberian Peninsula and picked up Arabic, thereby entering the Mozarabic community.

 Besides Mozarabs, another group of people in Iberia eventually came to surpass the Mozarabs both in terms of population and Arabization.
 These were the Muladi or Muwalladun, most of whom were descendants of local Hispano-Basques and Visigoths who converted to Islam and adopted Arabic culture, dress, and language.
 By the 11th century, most of the population of al-Andalus was Muladi, with large minorities of other Muslims, Mozarabs, and Sephardic Jews.
 It was the Muladi, together with the Berber, Arab, and other (Saqaliba and Zanj) Muslims who became collectively termed in Christian Europe as "Moors".

 The Andalusian Arabic was spoken in Iberia during Islamic rule.

 Sicily, Malta, and Crete

-A similar process of Arabization and Islamization occurred in the Emirate of Sicily (Ṣiqilliyyah) and Malta (Mālṭā), and the Emirate of Crete (Iqrīṭish or Iqrīṭiya), during this period some segments of the populations of these islands converted to Islam and began to adopt elements of Arabic culture, traditions, and customs.
+A similar process of Arabization and Islamization occurred in the Emirate of Sicily (Ṣiqilliyyah) and Malta (Mālṭā), and the Emirate of Crete (Iqrīṭish or Iqrīṭiya).
+During this period some segments of the populations of these islands converted to Islam and began to adopt elements of Arabic culture, traditions, and customs.
 The Arabization process also resulted in the development of the now extinct Siculo-Arabic language, from which the modern Maltese language derives.
 By contrast, the present-day Sicilian language, which is an Italo-Dalmatian Romance language, retains very little Siculo-Arabic, with its influence being limited to some 300 words.